MahmoudRabee/Autonation-AWS-EC2-backup/README.md

 ### 1. read and tag Function
 This lambda function Triggered after any modification (after Commit) and read this `instances.json` and Update tags of EC2 instances.
- - Create Lambda function and copy the code from `read-tag.py`, change `repositoryName` and `filePath` to names that you wrote.
+ - Create Lambda function and copy the code from `read-tag.py`, Change `repositoryName` and `filePath` to names that you wrote.
- - Attach `read-tag-ec2` Role to this function,change `ResourceArn` and `IamRoleArn` to valid value.
+ - Attach `read-tag-ec2` Role to this function, Change `ResourceArn` and `IamRoleArn` to valid value.
  - Create an AWS CodeCommit trigger for an AWS Lambda function. **Example:** [click here](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-notify-lambda.html)

 ### 2. Backup EC2 Function